lucienfrancois/EigenvaluesMultilinearFormsGraph/README.md

 ### Related article
 _Article:_ **The multilinear forms Cayley graph and the eigenvalue method for tensor codes**, by Eimear Byrne & Lucien François. \
-_Status of the paper:_ Submitted to SIDMA (SIAM), under review.
-Open-source arXiv TBD.
+_Status of the paper:_ Submitted to Linear Algebra and Applications.
+Open-source arXiv [2607.03479](https://arxiv.org/abs/2607.03479).

 ### Organisation note
 *Note:* The file `MAGMAFUNCTIONS.m` is a file containing a lot of functions (linear algebra, combinatorics, tensor-algebra, finite fields).
 It is required to run functions in the file `MultilinearFormsSpectra.m`.
 If you want to use the latter, download the former and put it into the same folder (or copy-paste the required functions).
 A documentation for the functions in the file `MAGMAFUNCTIONS.m` is avaliable : [`MAGMAFUNCTIONS_documentation.pdf`](MAGMAFUNCTIONS_documentation.pdf). *doc currently in construction...*